This feature requires having the Admin quality dashboard access privilege.

-Use the Meet quality tool to troubleshoot your organization’s Hangouts Meet video meetings in real time and identify the root cause of issues.
+Use the Meet quality tool to troubleshoot your organization’s Google Meet video meetings in real time and identify the root cause of issues.
 For example, you can see an overview of meeting metrics, find and debug meetings, view network statistics (jitter, packet loss, and congestion), or view system (CPU) statistics.

 |Shows all of the meetings that were organized or joined by a user in your organization.|

 |Shows the users in your organization that joined a meeting.|